 Hear the passion of Keith Moon in his isolated drums for The Who’s ‘Who Are You’

-Despite being widely acclaimed as one of the finest drummers the world has ever seen, a lot of aficionados of the instrument will point to The Who’s Keith Moon as a bit of a poser.
+Despite being widely acclaimed as one of the finest drummers the world has ever seen, many aficionados of the instrument will point to The Who’s Keith Moon as a bit of a poser.
+It means that when we’re allowed to prove that Moon was far more pivotal in the success of rock ‘n’ roll than most say, we take it.
+Given a chance to witness Moon’s isolated drums, we have to share it.

-Hailed as ‘Moon the Loon’ for his off-stage antics, the figure of Keith Moon is often more quickly associated with rambunctious away from music than his sparkling contribution to it.
+Hailed as ‘Moon the Loon’ for his off-stage antics, Keith Moon’s figure is often more quickly associated with rambunctious away from music than his sparkling contribution to it.
 Being a part of one of the most influential bands of the 20th century doesn’t always cut it.
-Look at Ringo.
+Look at Ringo Starr, The Beatles drummer spending much of his career with the Fab Four at the butt of some jokes.

 Such like his counterpart in The Beatles, Moon was often overlooked for his talent purely because his style seemed to override everything he did.
 Not constrained by rigorous pattern or timing, Moon always let the music run through him and expressed himself as succinctly as he could.
 Or as Moon himself puts it, he is “the world’s best Keith-Moon-type drummer.”